AqwamCreates/DataPredict/docs/API/Models/ComplementNaiveBayes.md

 #### Parameters:

-* featureMatrix: matrix containing all data.
+* featureMatrix: Matrix containing data.

 * returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.